 Non-plated holes past the board edge

 This error is most commonly seen on T0-220 and Arduino Uno packages.
-If the Arduino or T0-220 package sticks out past the board edge, we suggest you edit the footprint to move everything from the ‘Dimension’ layer to the ‘tDocu’ layer, since we don’t use the tDocu layer when we generate gerbers.
+If the Arduino or T0-220 package sticks out past the board edge, we suggest you edit the footprint to unwanted items on the

 User Interface >

 Always Vector Font.
-Checking this option will force Eagle to use the same font in the Eagle board user interface.
+This option will force Eagle to use the same font in the Eagle board user interface.
 Once this option is enabled, text size and placement will be consistent

 Importing logos and images